 Sexual Assault, Sexual Abuse, and Rape Victims

-If a business does not ensure that there is a reasonable degree of security to prevent sexual crimes, it can be held liable if this type of crime occurs.
+If a business does not ensure a reasonable degree of security to prevent sexual crimes, it can be held liable if this type of crime occurs.
 If you or someone in your family is the victim of a crime while on business premises, you may have the right to seek legal compensation and eventually receive negligent security settlements.
-It’s best to speak to an attorney to know for sure if your case is worth pursuing.
+It’s best to speak to an attorney to know if your case is worth pursuing.

 Assault and Battery Victims

 Assault is usually defined as any action that causes reasonable apprehension of imminent and harmful contact.
 This means that assault occurs when someone intentionally causes someone else to believe they will be harmed.
 Battery occurs if intentional harmful contact occurs.

 It’s businesses’ responsibility to ensure patrons are not a victim of assault and battery.
 Many businesses, like clubs and bars, where the possibility of these incidents is high, must maintain proper security on-site to ensure incidents don’t occur.
 If they do, they are broken up quickly.

 With that in mind, every business has the duty to take reasonable steps to prevent cases of assault and battery.
 A fight can occur almost anywhere, and each business must ensure these situations do not occur too often and, when they do, that they cause minimal harm.

 Shooting situations can occur as isolated incidents or as mass shootings.
 In both situations, the business has the duty of care to ensure patrons have a safe environment.
 This may include providing security guards, security cameras, lighting hallways and entrances, and other security measures.